How To Assemble A Veggie Tray On A Budget

 A lot of vegetable plates are pretty sad: A variety of bland veggies with an equally bland dip in the middle.
 A mix of celery, baby carrots, huge pieces of cauliflower and broccoli, and if you’re lucky, some grape tomatoes.

-But I’m here to tell you that your vegetable platter doesn’t have to be boring.
+But I’m here to tell you this: Your vegetable platter doesn’t have to be boring.

 Here are some easy ways to create an epic veggie platter on a budget: